 Exposure to residual execution for ongoing capex programme - GHIAL is increasing its capacity from 12 million to 34 million pax at a total estimated cost of Rs.
 6,600 crore over FY2018-FY2024, which is being funded through a mix of debt and internal accruals in the ratio of 70:30.
-The total outlay, including a general maintenance capex over FY2018-FY2024, is estimated to be around Rs.
+The total outlay, including a general maintenance capex over FY2018-FY2024, is estimated to be www.icra .in Page around Rs.
 8,000 crore.
-The commercial operations for the new terminal are likely to start in Q4 FY2023, thereby reducing the project execution risk substantially.
+The commercial operations for the new terminal are likely to start phase-wise from Q4 FY2023, thereby reducing the project execution risk substantially.

 Refinancing risk - The company is exposed to refinancing risk as the USD-denominated bonds raised to fund the ongoing capex have a bullet repayment structure falling due in April 2024 and February 2026.
-At present, GHIAL is in the process of partially refinancing the USD 300 Mn bonds due in April 2024, with domestic NCDs of Rs.
-1,250 crore at a lower rate of interest with a tenor of 10 years resulting in an improvement in the debt maturity profile.
+At present, GHIAL has partially refinanced the USD 300 Mn bonds due in April 2024, with domestic NCDs of Rs.
+1,150 crore at a lower rate of interest with a tenor of 10 years resulting in an improvement in the debt maturity profile.
 ICRA believes that GHIAL will be able to refinance these bonds, in a timely manner, given its strong business risk profile, exceptional financial flexibility on account of long residual concession life and healthy projected cash flows.